pkrayzel/krayzel.net/content/about.md

 I'm a tech lead, people manager of 5 engineers, father of two kids, husband of one wife and owner of one dog.

 I'm currently leading a distributed team of software engineers spread across the whole Europe.
-My team is working for London-based company MADE.COM in the area of logistics - specifically on integration with warehouses & carriers.
+My team is working for London-based company MADE.COM - currently we're moving "stock inventory & allocations" part of the core legacy system into highly available (24/7) & customer facing micro-service.

 ![about me](images/about_me_small.png)

 **What am I interested in:**

-- Lean product development
+- Travelling with my family
+- Software Architecture
 - DevOps for micro-services architecture
 - Amazon Web Services & Cloud in general
-- Travelling with my family
+- Lean product development

 **What do I believe in:**